Canon 300D vs 800D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Canon EOS 800D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Canon 800D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 300D: